 Finance Committee member overseeing funds, and Commissioner of Planning Commission, municipality.
 Ethics Committee member, and Community Responsibility Committee member, state societies of CPAs.
 Neighborhood Association officer in Oregon and Minnesota; Regional District President in Seattle.
-Government Relations Committee and PAC member, Oregon Assoc. of Nurseries and Washington CPAs
+Government Relations Committee and PAC member, Oregon Assoc. of Nurseries and Washington CPAs November 10, 2016

 I would like to serve on the SAC committee.
-Chris Bruch Reno, Nv 89502 I am a residential and commercial customer and own a water treatment business Water Unlimited 405 s18th St Sparks, Nv 89431 so I am very interested in the treatment and quality of the water that TMWA produces.
+Chris Bruch and the serve of Reno, Nv 89502 I am a residential and commercial customer and own a water treatment business Water Unlimited 405 s18th St Sparks, Nv 89431 so I am very interested in the treatment and quality of the water that TMWA produces.
 I can give a perspective as a customer, and I interact all day long with people wishing to improve their water quality.
 I have an AA degree in business, and have 20 years in the bottled water industry and 20 years in water treatment.
-Cell work work to work work.
-Let me know if you think I would be a good fit.
+Cell work work and the serve of the know if you think I would be a good fit.
 Thanks, Chris